microprediction/microprediction/README.md

 ## Microprediction client

 The [client](https://github.com/microprediction/microprediction) hits the [microprediction api](http://api.microprediction.org/), enabling turnkey, *repeated short term predictions* of anything, for any purpose, for anyone, at any time.
 This project is new, but simple in principle.
 You create a stream.
 Algorithms watch it and submit predictions.
 It is in active use by two leading financial institutions.
 There is a site [microprediction.com](https://www.microprediction.com/) serving to introduce the concept of [microprediction.org](https://www.microprediction.org) where the action takes place.
-But you can also just stop by our twice weekly virtual chats.
+You can also stop by our twice weekly virtual chats.
 See the [knowledge center](https://www.microprediction.com/knowledge-center) for Google Meet details.
 Tue 8pm and Fri noon EST.

 ## Microprediction bookmarks